 How RFID Blood Monitoring Systems Are Significantly Improving Healthcare

-Radio frequency identification (RFID) solutions in the healthcare industry are improving patient care, reducing critical errors, and providing an efficient solution for inventory management.
+Radio frequency identification (RFID) solutions in healthcare are improving patient care, reducing errors, and providing efficient inventory management.
 RFID solutions in healthcare involve tagging patient files, wristbands, supplies, and equipment with tags that can be quickly scanned.

 A quick scan of a tag can retrieve important (and in some cases life-saving) information about a patient, their medications and treatment, or help locate supplies needed for a treatment.
 The use of RFID solutions for blood monitoring will further advance healthcare and improve patient safety significantly.